- Education and Science»

-Each of them are briefly described below.
+Each of them is briefly described below.

-i) low cost price leadership
+i) Low cost price leadership

 It can be seen in an industry where each firm produces homogenous products with various costs.
 So, it is easier to sell large quantity for the firm who produce with low cost.
 So, other firms may suffer losses.
 Here the low cost firm acts as a leader to set price, which is beneficial for all firms in the industry.

 In some market, we can see that, a few firms are producing large amount of commodity and by getting huge market share.
 So, they will fix their own prices and related things.
 Here any small firm cannot influence to fix the price.
 So, all the firms will follow the price which fixed by the dominant firm in the industry.

 iii) Barometric price leadership